Lost in Food

 I always have a balance of spicy and not so spicy dishes.
 This butter chicken curry is not too heavy on chilli heat.
 However, I usually make another curry and add more chilli to that dish.
 Ideal for those who, like me, enjoy their curry hot!
 That way there is something for everyone.

-What is Butter Chicken Curry?
+What is Butter Chicken?

 Butter chicken is a dish that originates from Northern India, where it is called Murgh Makhani.
-This curry is made with chicken, spices, tomato, butter and cream.
+This dish is made with chicken, spices, tomato, butter and cream.
 The chicken is marinated with spices, lemon and yogurt.
 Once coated, set the chicken aside for a minimum of 4 hours, but ideally overnight!

 The chicken pieces are then grilled and added to a rich tomato and butter sauce.
 This curry sauce is lightly spiced and finished with a little cream.
 Of course if this dish was being made in India the chicken would be cooked in a tandoor oven.
 Sadly something I don't have access to so I make do with my grill!

-How to make Butter Chicken Curry – recipe steps:
+How to make Butter Chicken Curry

 a collage of 4 photos showing the steps of how to make butter chicken from the marinade to the final adding to the sauce.